nonplayer/hammercrawl/hc_world_bible.md

 ### The Province of Doom

 Far, far, far to the north lies the dismal and cold **Province of Doom**.

-Key locations:
+Known Locations:

 * The **Eleven Mountain Ranges of Doom**
   - The **Sepulchre of Gino**, a dungeon within the ranges